Nick Holiday: Video Store Apparel

 Video Store Apparel is a record label and clothing brand founded by Kevin Abstract and Romil Hemnani.
 Lenzini assists as art director for the brand, which aims to evoke feelings of 2000’s nostalgia.

 Styling jobs

 As Kevin Abstract’s personal stylist, Lezini has worked on his projects including an editorial for i-D and cover for Kinfolk.

 Freelance jobs

-In 2019, designed merchandise for Shia LaBeouf’s theater company, Slauson R.C.
+In 2019, Lenzini designed merchandise for Shia LaBeouf’s theater company, Slauson R.C.
 Theater School.

 In 2020, Lenzini contributed to merchandise designs for Omar Apollo’s Apolonio album.

 In 2021, Lenzini led the creative direction for Aminé’s TWOPOINTFIVE release, including the album cover design and merchandise.